artitw/BERT_QA/README.md

 # BERT-QA
 Build question-answering systems using state-of-the-art pre-trained contextualized language models, e.g. BERT.
+We are working to accelerate the development of question-answering systems based on BERT and TF 2.0!

 ## Background